jbrodriguez/unbalance/README.md

 ![Calculate](metadata/images/200-calculate.png)

 - Click the MOVE button (dry-run checked/unchecked)<br>
-If dry-run is checked, no files/folder will be actually moved.<br>
+If dry-run is checked, no files/folder will be actually moved.
 Otherwise the move operation will actually take place.<br>
-In either case, the console will log progress messages.<br>
+In either case, the console will log progress messages.
 Also, a progress status will appear in the navigation bar.
 ![Progress](metadata/images/200-move.png)